The District Council

 In the late 1990s, UrbanPlan, a ULI outreach program designed to teach high school students about the planning process through a simulation exercise, was brought to Orange County/Inland Empire by past Chair Larry Netherton, with the concept of Smart Growth being introduced during that same decade.
 By the turn of the century, a little more than ten years after forming the District Council, ULI Orange County/Inland Empire made its mark as the vehicle for broadening awareness about Orange County’s transition from a suburban, agricultural community to a thriving, urbanized economic engine.
 This was about the time when ULI introduced the new Young Leaders Group, and past Chair Richard Gollis embraced this new group of members under 35 as the future of ULI.
 When David Biggs served as chair of ULI Orange County/Inland Empire, he focused on increasing public sector involvement, and in 2005, under Bill Devine’s chairmanship, ULI Orange County/Inland Empire formalized its operation by hiring a full-time executive director, Phyllis Alzamora.

-Today, ULI Orange County/Inland Empire stands as one of the ten largest District Councils worldwide, with over 1,300 members.
 Joan Gladstone took the reins as chair during fiscal year 2008, and ULI Orange County/Inland Empire focused its community outreach efforts through Technical Advisory Panels and the Workforce Housing Initiative, to name a few.
 On July 1, 2008, Jeff Mayer stepped up to serve as the ninth volunteer chair of ULI Orange County/Inland Empire.
+Under Mayer’s leadership, the District Council created the Initiative Council structure.
+Twentieth century non-profit committees, such as Membership, Programs and Sponsorship, were eliminated and seven local Councils were organized around ULI’s priority initiatives.
+This innovative structure for volunteer involvement infused the District Council with strong member involvement and has been adopted by other ULI District Councils throughout the world.